-Colorado Ski Country encourages you to educate yourself on the benefits and limitations of wearing ski and snowboard helmets.
-Helmets provide added protection when you fall, but wearing a helmet doesn’t give you permission to ski or snowboard faster or more recklessly.
+Colorado Ski Country USA supports the use of ski and snowboard helmets and encourages you to educate yourself on the benefits and limitations of wearing them.
+Helmets provide added protection when you fall, but wearing a helmet doesnt give you permission to ski or snowboard faster or more recklessly.

-About 81 percent of all skiers and snowboarders, and 90 percent of children seventeen years old and younger wear helmets on the slopes, numbers that have steadily increased over the past decade, according to the National Ski Areas Association (NSAA).
-At some resorts, helmets are mandatory for children taking lessons as part of ski and snowboard school, and many resorts offer inexpensive daily helmet rentals.
+Over the course of the past several seasons, more and more skiers and snowboarders are wearing helmets on the slopes, a trend that has increased steadily according to the National Ski Areas Association (NSAA).
+In fact, an overwhelming majority of adults and children wear helmets while skiing and snowboarding and about 90 percent of children nine years old and younger wear helmets, according to NSAA.
+At some resorts, helmets are mandatory for children taking lessons as part of ski and ride school, and many resorts offer daily helmet rentals.

 Eyewear on the Slopes

 Whether its a sunny day, or overcast, its important to always wear proper eye protection while skiing and snowboarding.
 Sunglasses provide good protection from harmful UV rays, especially on bright sunny days at higher altitude.
 However, sunglasses have their limitations.
 They can fall off easily when you fall, they provide only limited protection on windy days, and they do not provide good protection when its snowing.
 Ski and snowboard goggles provide the best overall protection for every day on the slopes, especially for children.
 While sunglasses can easily be lost or broken, goggles can be secured to the helmet with the goggle strap.
 Goggles provide the best protection on snowy and windy days when the weather changes.
 Here again, making sure the goggles fit properly is very important.
 When fitting children, be sure to try on the helmet and goggles together to make sure of a seamless fit.

 Learn more at: The Goggle Gap Project